isabellajade/pandas-challenge/README.md

 ![Highest Performing](PyCitySchools/images/TopPerforming.PNG)

-## Lowest-Performing Schools by Overall Percent
+## Bottom-Performing Schools by Overall Percent
 This dataframe displays the bottom-5 performing schools based on the percentage of students who passed math and reading.
 The following metrics are included in the results:
 - School name
 - School type